TylerJSimpson/CS1331/2_object_oriented_programming_and_algorithms/module_6/module_6.md

 |100,000|?|?|
 |1,000,000|?|?|

-While the talbe is important, more important are the extrapolations we can draw from it.
+While the table is important, more important are the extrapolations we can draw from it.

 For example, does the amount of time that an algorithm takes stay constant regardless of how big the input is?
 If the amount of time grows as input size increases, then is the growth directly proportional?